ACloudGuru-Resources/Rapidly_Deploying_IPv6_on_AWS/README.md

 We use an S3 bucket policy to restrict access based on the source IPv6 address.

-s3-bucket-policy.json is a sample of this type of policy
+s3-bucket-policy.json is a sample of this type of IAM policy used with an S3 bucket.

 ## Chapter 7: